rehierl/metalsmith-doctoc/src/doctoc-default/readme.md

 usually doesn't have any &lt;div&gt; tags.

 This plugin will use regular expressions to search for heading tags (&lt;h1&gt;
 to &lt;h6&gt;) and will add id attributes to them if needed.
-It will then return a list of Heading objects to metalsmith-doctoc for further processing.

 ## Options object